 Paul does not say that God chose salvation for them, but that He chose them for salvation.
 That’s a major distinction.
 God chose certain and specific people for salvation, otherwise, the terms “chose” or “chosen” or “the elect” or “chosen” really have no meaning.
 They’re just words.
 If there’s no actual choosing involved among humanity, then it’s a non-actual, inauthentic form of election.
 It would be an election in name only.

-Just as Jesus did not pray for the world (the non-elect of the world – Jn 17:9), but for those whom the Father gave to Him—so is the Bible not a message to the world, but a secret message to His elect people, to those whom the Father has given to Him.
+Just as Jesus did not pray for the world (the non-elect of the world – Jn 17:9), but for those whom the Father gave to Him—so is the Bible not a message to the world (except in the general sense of spreading the gospel message), but a secret message to His elect people, to those whom the Father has given to Him.
 The Bible is a love letter of redemption to those who were chosen in Him before the foundation of the world (Eph 1:4), to those whom God promised eternal life before time began (Tit 1:2; 2 Ti 1:9).
 It’s written in a Divine code, to be understood only by those who have been given the key (Lu 8:10).